An Algebraic Brascamp-Lieb Inequality: Introduction

 Before we define the notion of a quasialgebraic map, we should first clarify the notion of an algebraic variety. \begin{definition} A subset $H\subset \R^n$ is an algebraic variety in $\R^n$ if and only if there exists a finite collection of polynomials $\mathcal{P}\subset\R[x_1,...,x_n]$ such that

-We then define the \textnormal{degree} of $H$ to be the minimum of the quantity $\max_{p\in\mathcal{P}}\deg p$ as $\mathcal{P}$ ranges over all collections of polynomials such that (\ref{eq:varietydef}) holds. \end{definition} It should be remarked that, while being perfectly suitable for our purposes, this is a restricted definition, and would be more widely referred to as the definition of a real affine variety.
+We then define the \textnormal{degree} of $H$ to be the minimum of the quantity $\max_{p\in\mathcal{P}}\deg p$ as $\mathcal{P}$ ranges over all collections of polynomials such that (\ref{eq:varietydef}) holds. \end{definition} For instance, any finite set of points is an algebraic variety, and its degree is equal to its cardinality.
+By the implicit function theorem, if $M$ admits a defining vector-valued polynomial $\textsbf{p}=(p_1,...,p_{n-d}):\R^n\rightarrow\R^{n-d}$ whose derivative has full rank at a point $p\in M$, then $M$ is locally a $d$-dimensional manifold near $p$, and we refer to such $p$ as non-singular points of $M$.
+If the non-singular points of $M$ form an open and dense subset of $M$, we shall refer to $M$ as a $d$-dimensional variety.
+We remark that, while being perfectly suitable for our purposes, this is a restricted definition, and would be more widely referred to as the definition of a real affine variety.
 A more general definition of an algebraic variety can be found in \cite{hartshorne1977graduate} for example. \begin{definition} Let $M\subset\R^n$ be an open subset of a $d$-dimensional algebraic variety and let $N$ be a Riemannian manifold.
-We say that a map $F:M\rightarrow N$ that is $C^{\infty}$ everywhere except for a closed null set is $\textnormal{quasialgebraic}$ if its fibres are open subsets of algebraic varieties.
+We say that a map $F:M\rightarrow N$ that is $C^{\infty}$ on an open dense subset of $M$ is $\textnormal{quasialgebraic}$ if its fibres are open subsets of algebraic varieties.
 We define the degree of $F$ to be the maximum degree of its fibres (this may be infinite). \end{definition} The author is not aware of this notion of a quasialgebraic map being discussed anywhere in the literature, however this is not to pretend that it is an innovative concept, merely one that is very much tailored to our purposes.
 As remarked earlier, the class of quasialgebraic maps encompasses many important classes of maps, as ordered below.